uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 * when a customer adds a new sole trader business in HMRC online services
 * when a customer ceases an existing business in HMRC online services

-## Submit income and expense updates for self-employment and property businesses
+## Submit quarterly updates for self-employment and property businesses

 MTD mandated and voluntary customers must maintain digital records of their self employment and property business income and expenses every quarter.
 If they wish, they can also submit summary-level information more frequently, for example, monthly.

-They cannot submit summaries that span multiple obligation periods.
-If they do, the software will need to send two updates, one for each obligation period.
+Customers should submit at least one update for each quarter.
+If they submit summaries spanning multiple obligation periods, they may get a penalty.
 For example:

 - **Update 1.** 6 April to 1 May is accepted.
 - **Update 2.** 2 May to 31 May is accepted.
-- **Update 3.** 28 May to 6 June is rejected because it overlaps with previous updates.
+- **Update 3.** 28 May to 6 June is accepted with a possible penalty.

+### Submit quarterly update

 The software should convert transactional information into summary totals.
 It should categorise these totals as income or expenses.
-The software will send this summary information to HMRC for each mandated income source.
+The software should send this summary information to HMRC for each self employment and property income source.
 HMRC can then use this information to calculate taxes based on the most recent data.

 When the tax calculation is triggered, it means that the quarterly obligation has been fulfilled if the data covers the entire period.
-Customers can also check the status of their obligations through HMRC online services.
+If the calculation fails, the obligation will not be marked as complete.
+Customers can also check the status of their [obligations](#retrieving-obligations) through HMRC online services.

 <a href="figures/submit-periodics.svg" target="blank"><img src="figures/submit-periodics.svg" alt="submit periodics diagram" style="width:720px;" /></a>

 <a href="figures/submit-periodics.svg" target="blank">Open the submit periodics diagram in a new tab</a>.

+#### User journey

-1. The software prompts the customer when they are due to submit an update.
+1. The software prompts the customer when they need to submit an update.
 This prompt will not be sent from any API.
 2. The customer receives the prompt in the software and begins their submission process.
 3. Software prepares the summary information and displays it to the customer.
 4. The customer checks the information and submits it.